fusionfabric/open-api-standard/Customization.md

 For more details, about `Accept-Language` see [HTTP 1.1 RFC:section-5.3.5](https://tools.ietf.org/html/rfc7231#section-5.3.5).

-For details on the relationship between localization and customization see [Localization vs Internationalization](https://www.w3.org/International/questions/qa-i18n).
+For details on the relationship between localization and internationalization see [Localization vs Internationalization](https://www.w3.org/International/questions/qa-i18n).

 ### Finastra API Localization Standards ###